imdeepmind/imdeepmind.github.io/docs/programming-languages/python/exceptions.md

 ## Best Practices

 1. **Avoid Catching Broad Exceptions**: It’s best practice to catch specific exceptions rather than catching all exceptions using `except Exception`.
 This ensures that only the expected exceptions are handled, and unexpected ones are not silently ignored.
-2. **Use `else` for Clean Code**: If you need to run code after the `try` block that only depends on the absence of exceptions, place it in the `else` block.
+2. **Use `else` for Clean Code**: If We need to run code after the `try` block that only depends on the absence of exceptions, place it in the `else` block.
 This keeps the code clean and readable.

 3. **Use `finally` for Cleanup**: Use the `finally` block for cleanup actions such as closing files or releasing resources, regardless of whether an exception occurred.